stevengant/steve-ash-lab14/README.md

 A “hub” server that moderates all events
 Multiple “clients” that connect to the hub which can both publish and subscribe to events Must operate over a network

+## Project Description

+This project has clients which includes driver and 3 restaurants and a hub server.

+Our app is a food delivery app.
+The hub server is responsible for moderating all events and sending them to the appropriate clients.
+The hub server is implemented using a TCP server.

 ## author